ProjectIgnis/Distribution/skin/Readme.md

 * DUELFIELD_ANNOUNCE_TEXT_BACKGROUND_COLOR
 * DUELFIELD_ANNOUNCE_TEXT_COLOR : Changes the color used in the box after a card is announced.
 Example: Psi-Blocker
-* DUELFIELD_CARD_OPPONENT_WINDOW_BACKGROUND : Changes the color for area around the caption text when you are selection cards from a group.
-Example: when you are selecting what monsters to banish by Block Dragon
+* DUELFIELD_CARD_OPPONENT_WINDOW_BACKGROUND : Changes the color for area around the caption text when you are selecting cards from a group.
+Example: when you are selecting what monsters to banish by Block Dragon.
-* DUELFIELD_CARD_SELECTED_WINDOW_BACKGROUND : Changes the color for area around the areas like where the numbering for Extra Deck cards are, when you scroll through your Extra deck
+* DUELFIELD_CARD_SELECTED_WINDOW_BACKGROUND : Changes the color for area around the areas like where the numbering for Extra Deck cards are, when you scroll through your Extra deck.
 * DUELFIELD_CARD_SELECT_WINDOW_OVERLAY_TEXT
 * DUELFIELD_CARD_SELECT_WINDOW_SET_TEXT : Changes the color for the caption text when you have to select cards from a location.
-Example: the "Deck[1], Deck[2], etc, positions shown when you select a card with something like Terraforming
+Example: the Deck[1], Deck[2], etc, positions shown when you select a card with something like Terraforming
 * DUELFIELD_CARD_SELF_WINDOW_BACKGROUND
 * DUELFIELD_HIGHLIGHTING_CARD_OUTLINE : Changes the color for the borders of a card, when it is selected.
-Example: a card that you add to your hand via Terraforming
+Example: a card that you add to your hand via Terraforming.
-* DUELFIELD_HOVERED : Changes the color for the zones you are hovering on the field
+* DUELFIELD_HOVERED : Changes the color for the zone highlighted when you are hovering on the field.
-* DUELFIELD_LINKED : Changes the color for the zones where a link monster points to
+* DUELFIELD_LINKED : Changes the color for the zones where a link monster points to.
-* DUELFIELD_MUTUAL_LINKED : Changes the color for the zones where mosters co-linked with the monster that you hover the mouse over are
+* DUELFIELD_MUTUAL_LINKED : Changes the color for the zones where monsters co-linked with the monster that you hover the mouse over are.
 * DUELFIELD_SELECTABLE_CARD_OUTLINE : Changes the color for the borders of a card, when it is selectable.
 Example: a Maxx C in your hand will have this color when asking you to activate it
 * DUELFIELD_SELECTABLE_FIELD_OUTLINE : Changes the color for the borders of a zone , when you have to select it.
 Example: when selecting a zone to normal summon
 * DUELFIELD_TOOLTIP_TEXT_BACKGROUND_COLOR : Changes the color used in the text with the tooltip box, the area with the card details when you hover the mouse over it on the field